Your basket is currently empty!

 Budgeting steps

-• Compile details and timings of all sources of your income after tax and other deductions.
+- Compile details and timings of all your net income sources (after tax and other deductions).

-• Create your budget by allocating your income to your expenses based on your priorities and financial goals.
-Make sure your budget is realistic and achievable for you.
+- Create your budget by allocating your income to your expenses based on your priorities and financial goals.
+Assign realistic and achievable budget values to your various spending categories.

 Sensible spending